 Anti-Semitism and other forms of intolerance, bias and prejudice are malignant phenomena that have injurious effects on people's emotional, intellectual and physical well-being.
 These impacts can be immediate, visible and apparent.
-They can also be longer-lasting, more subterranean and harder to identify.
-They can destroy lives and livelihoods, create social tensions and cultural discord, and can lead to, or find expression in, acts of violence, including, at their most extreme, murder.
-As such, anti-Semitism, intolerance, bias and prejudice threaten more than the individual who is subjected to these attitudes and behaviours; they endanger the fabric of communal living and the social, moral and political health of the wider collective.
+They can also be longerlasting, more subterranean and harder to identify.
+They can destroy lives and livelihoods, create social tensions and cultural discord, and can lead to, or find expression in, acts of violence, including, at its most extreme, murder.
+As such, anti-Semitism, intolerance, bias and prejudice threaten more than the individual who is subjected to these attitudes and behaviours.
+They also endanger the fabric of communal living and the social, moral and political health of the wider collective.

-These reasons alone provide a compelling case for the fundamental need to respond to critical incidents in classrooms and educational environments.
-To leave such occurrences unaddressed is, in the first instance, to abdicate the responsibilities that all who work in education have to uphold and protect the safety and security of the children and young people in their care.
+These reasons provide a compelling case for the fundamental need to install measures to pre-empt critical incidents in classrooms and educational environments, as well as strategies to employ if and when they do occur.
+To leave such occurrences unaddressed is to abdicate the responsibilities that all who work in education have to uphold and protect the safety and security of the children and young people in their care.

 Responding effectively, therefore, begins with awareness and recognition.
 This refers, in one register, to awareness of the rights of the child and the responsibilities of a teacher to uphold and safeguard those rights (see Topic 2, above).
-It also applies to awareness of what anti-Semitism or other forms of intolerance, bias and prejudice are, in particular, the shapes they can assume, as well as to awareness of the consequences they have for individuals.
-Being aware and informed in these ways will help the pre-service teacher to recognize a critical incident when it occurs.
-It will also heighten their appreciation that an incident need not involve physical violence or aggression, that is, be tangibly critical, for it to demand addressing.
+It also applies to awareness of what anti-Semitism or other forms of intolerance, bias and prejudice are.
+In particular, this applies to the shapes these can assume, as well as awareness of the consequences they have for individuals.
+Being aware and informed in these ways will help school directors recognize a critical incident when it occurs.
+It will also heighten their appreciation that an incident need not involve physical violence or aggression - that is, be tangibly critical - for it to be necessary to address.

-Pre-service teachers need opportunities to reflect on at least two dimensions of planning and practical pedagogy in relation to bias and related issues: 1) proactive and intentional action, such as they might engage in when writing teaching plans over a term or a year; and 2) reactive and responsive action, taken in response to unanticipated incidents and events.
+School directors need opportunities to reflect on at least two dimensions of planning and practical application in relation to bias and related issues: 1) proactive and intentional action, such as they might engage in when writing policies over a term or a year; and 2) reactive and responsive action, taken in response to unanticipated incidents and events.